Do you know the optimal reorder point for your best-performing products? What about the par level?

 Did You Get the Point?

-One issue that you may discover when performing an inventory audit is that you have dead stock in your inventory.
+One issue that you may discover when performing an inventory audit is that you have dead stock (see dead stock meaning) in your inventory.
 This inventory should not be reordered and you should offload it to make more room for profitable goods.